jkpr/advent-of-code-2021/README.md

 A fun area search with recursion.
 In order to get the most common, I used [`collections.Counter.most_common()`][9a] which returns a list of tuples (the value and the count of the value).

 [9a]: https://docs.python.org/3/library/collections.html#collections.Counter.most_common

+# Day 10

+Tried to be more expressive rather than concise.
+Fairly straightforward LIFO stack stuff.